I have wanted to sound like Derek Trucks since the moment I first heard him play.

 Keep experimenting with both your action and the gauge of your strings.
 Adjust your set up until you find the sweet spot where you can play slide, without making it too challenging to play your guitar when you take the slide off.

 So to get the best out of his rig, Trucks has to really focus on his playing style.
-And if he wants to adjust his tone, then he has to use either the controls on his guitar, or to change how he his playing.
+If he wants to adjust his tone, he then has to either use the controls on his guitar, or to change how he his playing.

 Not only will this help you to sound like Derek Trucks, it will also make you an infinitely better guitar player.